Zygmunt Szendzielarz: Home Army in the Vilnius Region (1943–1944)

-Dubingiai massacre
+Dubingiai massacre (20 June 1944)

+On June 20, near the Glinciszki manor, Łupaszko organized an ambush on Lithuanian policemen from the Podbrzezie station, in which four were killed.
+In revenge for this action, Lithuanian policemen, later that same day, massacred 39 residents of Glinciszki and nearby villages.
+News of this crime quickly reached Łupaszko, who almost immediately decided to carry out a retaliatory action.
+Among the soldiers of his unit, there was an atmosphere of outrage and a desire for revenge.

+Szendzielarz’s unit, stationed in the vicinity of Sužionys, about 18 km east of the site of the massacre, was the only Polish unit in the area capable of undertaking such an operation.
+The Lithuanian police forces in Podbrzezie numbered about 100 men, well-armed.
+The Lithuanian unit expected retaliation, ordered the Lithuanian civilian population to evacuate, and entrenched itself in its station.
+Therefore, Szendzielarz decided on a different direction of attack, namely, into the territory of prewar Lithuania. Łupaszko informed his superior, the commander of the Home Army district, Aleksander Krzyżanowski “Wilk,” who was stationed in Dieveniškės, about the planned operation through a courier.
+Wilk categorically forbade carrying out the retaliation; however, this information did not reach Łupaszko, who by that time was already in Lithuania.

-On 20 June 1944 a Lithuanian unit of the Schutzmannschaft murdered 39 Poles in Glinciszki, including women and children.
-Lithuanian collaborator units have also harassed civilian Polish population in Pawłów, Adamowszczyzna, and Sieńkowszczyzna.
+On 20 June 1944, the 3rd Company of the 258th Lithuanian Police Battalion murdered 39 Poles in Glinciszki, including women and children.
+Lithuanian collaborator units also harassed the Polish population in Pawłów, Adamowszczyzna, and Sieńkowszczyzna.
 In reprisal, on 23 June 1944, a unit of 5th Vilnian Home Army Brigade attacked the fortified village of Dubingiai, capturing a bunker defended by Lithuanian policemen.
 The order to attack the village was given by Szendzielarz.
 Dubingiai became the target of the attack due to many of the policemen, and their families, responsible for the Glinciszki crime living there.
 Having the list of people who collaborated with the occupier, the Poles began action to avenge the death of the residents of Glinciszki.
-According to historian Paweł Rokicki, the actions in Dubingiai are a war crime, and the deaths of the civilians were intentional.
+According to historian Paweł Rokicki, the actions in Dubingiai were a war crime, and the deaths of the civilians were intentional.
 In Dubingiai between 21 and 27 inhabitants of the village died, including women and children.